Today I’m sharing the BEST Peanut Butter Cake, and it all starts with a cake mix! This ultra moist peanut butter layer cake is so easy to make.

 In the bowl of your mixer, combine dry ingredients and mix for 30 seconds to blend.

-In another bowl, combine peanut butter, water, eggs, oil & vanilla.
-Add the wet ingredients to the dry and mix on medium speed for 2 minutes.
+In another bowl, combine water, eggs, oil & vanilla.
+Add the peanut butter and wet ingredients to the dry and mix on medium speed for 2 minutes.
 Stop after 1 minute to scrape the sides and bottom of bowl then continue to mix for the second minute.

 Pour into prepared pans and bake at 325 degrees....check at 23 minutes to see if middle of cake springs back when touched, a toothpick inserted in the center of the cake come out clean or with just a few crumbs attached, and the cake will be slightly pulled away from the pan.

 We bake at 325 degrees (rather than 350) to decrease the height of the dome on the cakes.

 Makes about 6 cups of batter.

 Cut the butter into slices and add to the bowl of your mixer.
 Mix on low to medium speed until the butter is softened and smooth.
 Add in the peanut butter and mix until blended.